 What is a Biergarten

 At their core, Biergartens are a place to drink beer communally at tables outside a brewery.
-But the Bayerische Biergartenverordnung, a 1999 law, decreed that Biergartens are officially a central part of Bavarian culture.
+Then the Bayerische Biergartenverordnung, a 1999 law, decreed that Biergartens are officially a central part of Bavarian culture.
 What sets them apart from other “Biergartens” around Germany is that you may bring your own FOOD into a Bavarian Biergarten.

 On the other hand, a Wirtsgarten may look similar to a Biergarten, but you may only consume food bought on the premises.